-The Kindness Diary made news because it completely replaces homework.
-However, it isn’t the only way the school is spreading joy this year.
+The Kindness Diary made news because it completely replaced homework.
+However, it isn’t the only way the school spreads joy each year.
 They also have a special “Buicéad Cineáltais” (kindness bucket) for kids to write down nice things about each other.
 Every Friday throughout the season, teachers share random selections from the bucket with classmates.
 The goal?
 To show kids that even just a kind word can change someone’s day for the better.

 From small acts to grand finales, the school has one more great initiative in play.
 It’s called “Gníomh Cineáltais Ranga,” or Class Kindness Act.
 Throughout the entire month, each class spends some time thinking about unique ways that they can make the holidays better for their whole community together.
 Kids lead the entire project.
 Staff may help guide their ideas and flesh them out, but children come up with the general plan and put it into action.